2024 Democratic National Convention: Media

 In addition to traditional journalists, the Democratic National Committee recruited content creators, with large followings on YouTube, Instagram, and other social media platforms and provided them with access to media space at the convention.

 The Democratic National Committee also invited hundreds of celebrities to the event to show support of Harris.
-These celebrity appearances led many people to believe that the campaign was paying for endorsements from huge artist, which was denied by the Harris campaign which stated "It is not true" on their media pages.
 Some artists, such as Beyonce, spoke on the usage of their music in the convention, saying they gave the party the right to use their music for free as a token of support.

 Abbreviated campaign

 On July 21, presumptive nominee President Joe Biden announced that he would not seek reelection.
 That same day, he endorsed Vice President Kamala Harris as the Democratic nominee.
 Biden dropping out freed the DNC delegates bound to him from their pledge to vote for his nomination.
 A couple of hours after Biden's announcement, Harris announced her candidacy for the Democratic nomination.
 The Biden campaign officially changed its name to Harris for President and officially registered Harris as its presidential candidate.
+Shortly after Harris announced her candidacy on July 21, former President Bill Clinton endorsed her bid, while former President Barack Obama expressed his support for an open nominating process at the upcoming convention.
 Key progressive voices swiftly rallied behind Harris, with Reps.
 Cori Bush, Ilhan Omar, Alexandria Ocasio-Cortez, and Ayanna Pressley, and Indivisible endorsing her.
 The only member of the progressive group of Democrats known as "The Squad" that declined to endorse Harris was U.S. Representative Rashida Tlaib.

 The next day, Harris secured tentative support from well beyond the majority of convention delegates needed to win the upcoming vote and become the party's nominee for president.
 By July 23, leaders of the party, such as former House Speaker Nancy Pelosi, House Minority Leader Hakeem Jeffries, and Senate Majority Leader Chuck Schumer coalesced around Harris's candidacy, including those mentioned as the other most viable prospects such as Michigan Governor Gretchen Whitmer and California Governor Gavin Newsom.
 Harris received the endorsement of all of the incumbent Democratic members of the United States House of Representatives from her home state of California except for US Representative Josh Harder from California's 9th congressional district.
 The vast majority of the incumbent Democratic members in the United States House of Representatives quickly endorsed Harris, with notable exceptions being the three co-chairs of the Blue Dog Coalition caucus of centrist and moderate members from the Democratic Party in the United States House of Representatives US Representative Jared Golden, US Representative Mary Peltola, and US Representative Marie Gluesenkamp Perez.
 Also, Harris received the endorsement of 46 of the 47 incumbent Democratic members in the United States Senate.
 Jon Tester of Montana was the only incumbent Senator in the Democratic Party not to endorse Harris for President.